-The goal is to muffle noise, the aesthetic is anything but quiet: When building noise barriers, the combination of RECKLI formliners and special concrete guarantees the desired effect – and provides an interesting design element.
+The aim is to reduce noise, but the look can be anything but quiet: when building sound insulation walls, the combination of RECKLI textured formliners and special concrete guarantees the desired effect as well as a striking design element.

 Road, air traffic or industrial noise: If you need the din to stay outside, you need noise barriers.
 Sound waves meet an obstacle and are either diverted or partially absorbed.
 One of the building materials used is concrete, as it’s low-maintenance, resistant to aging, and long-lasting.